Raiders vs. Packers Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

 - Las Vegas is 1-3-0 against the spread this season.

-- The Raiders are winless ATS (0-1) when playing as at least 1-point favorites this year.
+- The Raiders don't have a win ATS (0-1) as a 2.5-point favorite or greater this season.

-- Out of Las Vegas' four games with a set total, one has hit the over (25%).
+- In Las Vegas' four games with a set total, one has hit the over (25%).

-- Against the spread as 1-point underdogs or greater, the Packers are 3-1.
+- Green Bay has beaten the spread three times in four games.

+- The Packers have one win ATS (1-1) as a 2.5-point underdog or greater this season.

-- Of four Green Bay games so far this year, three have gone over the total.
+- Green Bay has seen three of its four games go over the point total.

 Not all offers available in all states.
 Please gamble responsibly!
 Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.